 Europe will retain massive influence on product policies globally thanks to its market size, but is in danger of letting other regions set the agenda.

 For a product-by-product overview of Ecodesign standards and how they are evolving, see our products page.

 Impartial guide or a warped waste of time?

 Europe’s colourful A-G energy label is almost as well-known as the Euro or union flag.
 Recent research found shoppers value its impartial advice and will pay a premium for better products, factors that strongly motivate firms to improve their products and pull the market in the right direction.

 But the label has aged badly.
-The energy efficiency of different product groups has evolved at different speeds, creating inconsistent energy label scales, with some products ranked on an A-G scale, others on an A+++ to D scale, and everything in between.
-The introduction of + ratings on the end of the A grade has made matters worse.
-In some product groups, A+ is actually the lowest possible rank.
-Consumers are buying inefficient models thinking they are better than they are.
+The energy efficiency of different product groups has evolved at different speeds, and often faster than anticipated.
+The introduction of plus (+) efficiency ratings on the end of the A grade has resulted in inconsistent energy label scales and confusion, with some products ranked on an A-G scale, others on an A+++ to D scale, and everything in between.

-Consumers are starstruck by the label’s colourful A-G efficiency ranking, even though this is a poor guide to energy use and running cost.
+Consumers are starstruck by the label’s colourful A-G efficiency ranking, even though it can be a poor guide to energy use and running cost.
 Size matters, and for some products, a model with a good efficiency ranking can consume more energy than a smaller model with a worse efficiency ranking.
 On top of that, the formula and tests behind a label ranking are sometimes rigged or do not reflect real-world usage.
-Both mean some products consume more energy in the real life than shown on the label.
+Both mean some products consume more energy in the real life than expected according to the label.

 Creating a perfect label scheme that doesn’t cost a fortune to administer is a challenge.
-But the digital, mobile age promises more personalised and non-energy information, including product life expectancy, repairability and toxicity.
-Coolproducts is campaigning for many such improvements as the Energy Labelling Directive is revised.
+But the digital, mobile age promises more customised and also non-energy information, including product life expectancy, reparability and toxicity.
+Coolproducts is campaigning for many such improvements.

 For a product-by-product view of energy labelling, see our products page.